-I’ve talked about artificial sweeteners in the past — and the general conclusion is that they’re probably not as bad for you as most believe.
-Most really are harmless and guilt-free… But a few may cause big problems if you’re trying to lose weight!
+I’ve talked about artificial sweeteners in the past.
+The general conclusion is that they’re probably not as bad for you as many believe.
+Most sweeteners really are harmless and guilt-free, but there are a few that may cause big problems if you’re trying to lose weight!

 Sweeteners to watch out for

-- Maltitol: This is almost identical to sugar in terms of carbs, its impact on your blood sugar is very bad.
-It simply has the same impact on you as downing sugar would for the most part.
+- Maltitol: This is almost identical to sugar in terms of carbs, but its impact on your blood sugar is very bad.
+It simply has the same impact on you as downing sugar would (for the most part).
 It also causes very distressing bowel movements when eaten too much.
-Sadly it tastes very good and almost like sugar, meaning it’s the #1 sugar-alcohol people experiment with–and pay for later.
+Sadly, it tastes very good and almost like sugar.
+It’s the #1 sugar-alcohol people experiment with and pay for later.
 Almost all sugar free candies will use this one making them not a low carb option nor an option you want if you want to spend your life outside the bathroom.
 If you eat treats with Malitol, your weight loss will stall.

 - Xylitol: While better than the other -tol, this one is very dangerous to dogs/cats.
 It’s toxic to them.
-It also can cause similar bowel issues if consumed in moderate to large doses.
-It’s not good for people, either.
-It’s about half as glycemic as sugar..
-(Meaning, 10 grams of xylitol is the same as about 5 grams of sugar).
-Best to avoid it if you can.
+Xylotol can cause similar bowel issues if consumed in moderate to large doses (it’s not good for people, either).
+This one is about half as glycemic as sugar (10 grams of xylitol is the same as about 5 grams of sugar).
+It’s best to avoid it if you can.
 Almost all treats sweetened with xylitol will stall your weight loss.

 - Granulated Splenda (Sucralose): The granulated version of Splenda has a lot of carbs.
-This is because it uses high GI sweeteners with Sucralose as binding agents, making it surprisingly bad for low carb diets, even if it is often suggested as a SF option.
+This is because it uses high GI sweeteners with Sucralose as binding agents making it surprisingly bad for low carb diets, even if it is often suggested as an SF option.
 Liquid splenda or sucralose itself is fine, but if a product says “Splenda (TM)” it is likely using the granulated version.
 The sugar free candies that are not using Maltitol will likely use this, making them a poor keto choice.
 Again, this ONLY applies to GRANULATED Splenda.
-(The regular stuff is fine — see below).
+(The regular stuff is fine, see below).

 - Malodextrin: It will often be used in products as a binding agent.
 It’s very glycemic (almost as bad as sugar).
-Always read ingredients and, if it has that, be wary.
-Sometimes people will make Stevia mixes with it, completely off-setting the benefits Stevia has.
+Always read the ingredients list and be wary of malodextrin.
+Sometimes, people will make Stevia mixes with it, completely off-setting the benefits Stevia has.